 Georgian Wineries & Tasting Rooms

 Georgia is considered by many to be the oldest wine-making region in the world.
 This has been backed up by scientists, who have discovered 8,000 years of winemaking technology in the country.
-Ancient clay jars, called kvevri, which are still used to this day to make wine, have been found in archaeological sites, and are now included in the UNESCO World Intangible Cultural Heritage List.
+Ancient clay jars, called qvevri (also spelled kvevri), which are still used to this day to make wine, have been found in archaeological sites, and are now included in the UNESCO World Intangible Cultural Heritage List.

 The most famous regions with many Georgian wineries & tasting rooms are Kakheti, Kartli, Imerei, Racha-Lechkhumi, and Kvemo Svaneti.
 Georgian wine has long appreciated demand from around the region and internationally.
 Currently, Georgian wine is produced by thousands of small farmers who mainly use traditional techniques, and also by contemporary wineries.

 Our tours include visits to the following handpicked locations, covering most sites on the Georgian wineries map, chosen so that you can try the widest variety of wines and drinks from most places.
 Try Georgian wines, chacha (a strong drink made from grapes), and cognac from private homes, small farms, and vineyards.